forge/plugin-hibersap/README.md

 This plugin is using Hibersap, which is using the SAP Java Connector (JCo).<br>
 Before using download SAP Java Connector 3 (http://service.sap.com/connectors) and extract the sapjco3.jar and the sapjco3 native library.<br>
-(We assume you use version 3.0.7, if not you should use the correct version number, please have a look at the project pom.xml too.)
+(We assume you use version 3.0.7 or higher)

 Install sapjco3 jar to your local Maven repository from the command line: